TheCambridgeRed/game_of_life/README.md

 * Replicator (B1357/S1357) - replicator

 Controls:
-* Toggle cells on and off with the mouse.
+* When simulation is stopped: Toggle cells on and off with the mouse (click and drag to paint and erase).
+Clear board with C.
-* Step through generations with N.
+* Step through generations with N (press and hold to run simulation)
-* Clear board with C.
 * Let simulation run with Space.
 * Quit with Q.